Imogen-Wren-Studios/esp32-ws2812b-glediator/README.md

 ### Dependencies
 Sketch has the following dependencies:
-* lautoDelay Library available from [here](https://github.com/PanGalacticTech/autoDelay_Library) - written by Imogen Wren H
+* autoDelay Library available from [here](https://github.com/PanGalacticTech/autoDelay_Library) - written by Imogen Wren H

 ## Using Glediator with Jinx!